azsry/phasmophobia_mechanics/README.md

     - [Insurance](#insurance)

 ## General Gameplay

 ### Difficulty levels

-- Tutorial is 0.5 difficulty
-- Amateur is 1 difficulty
+- Amateur is 0 difficulty
-- Intermediate is 1.5 difficulty
+- Intermediate is 1 difficulty
-- Professional is 2 difficulty
+- Professional is 2, or greater difficulty

 ### Sanity

 - Game internally uses insanity, which is then displayed as sanity in the truck as `(100 - insanity) + Random.Range(-2, 3)`, but for the sake of clarity, we will refer to sanity.

 - Small map